 To many of us, it may seem that there is no real alternative to Amazon, as it has come to symbolize ecommerce in the most powerful of ways.
 Without a doubt, it offers a robust range of merchandise combined with the best user experience, prices, shipping and return policy.
-Then there are Amazon Prime subscriptions and a future around the Internet of things which makes Amazon appear downright unbeatable.
+Then there are Amazon Prime subscriptions, a future around the Internet of things, and even great third-party tools to track price drops, which makes Amazon appear downright unbeatable.

 However, the truth is that there are several online stores that not only match Amazon in terms of scale and offerings but also in its seamless customer experience.
 So before you start using “Amazon” as a verb for shopping, check out this handy list of ecommerce websites that are giving Jeff Bezos a run for his money.